 Amazon Advertising has exploded in usage and importance for Amazon sellers in the past few years.
 As the Amazon marketplace continues to grow, the stakes for understanding, implementing, and executing Amazon PPC strategies into your business have never been higher.
+Viral Launch is here to help with our Amazon PPC for beginners guide!

 Although Amazon launched its advertising platform in 2012, it has grown recent years.
 In a short amount of time, Amazon has placed itself behind only Google and Facebook for digital advertising market share.